What grades can participate in Baldwinsville Youth Lacrosse?

 When is the Season?

-Lacrosse is a spring season sport usually starting in late May / early June and runs through end or July.
+Lacrosse is a spring season sport usually starting in late May/June and runs through end of July.
 Field availability conditions will determine how early we can start the season.
-Coaches will contact parents / players by no later than May 31st.
+Coaches will contact parents / players by no later than early May.

 Can my child play more than one summer sport?

-Although some children do participate in more than sport per season, it is understandable you may miss one or two games or practices.
+Some children do participate in more than sport per season, so it is understandable you may miss one or two games or practices.
 If you know you will miss more than that please do not sign up for Summer BYL program.

 Who will we play?

-Boys & Girls in grades 3-8 and Boy grades 9-10 will play teams in the Upstate Lacrosse Association www.upstatelaxassociation.org which include teams from Onondaga, Oswego & Cortland County.
+Boys & Girls in grades 3-6 will play teams in the Upstate Lacrosse Association www.upstatelaxassociation.org which include teams from Onondaga, Oswego & Cortland County.